 On Sunday January 17th, We-Wai-Kay Hereditary Chief, Geh-Soh-Giliach (Dan Wallace) and another activist boarded Kinder Morgan’s Barge on the Salish Sea’s Burrard Inlet in the Southwestern coast of Burnaby BC near the Westridge Marine Terminal to stop the barge’s drilling of bore holes for an oil terminal that would expand the environmentally catastrophic Trans Mountain Pipeline.
 Kinder Morgan went ahead with the drilling despite the B.C.
 Government’s rejection of the proposed $6.8-billion expansion of the pipeline from Alberta to Burnaby.
 On the 18th more protesters joined the others on the barge to offer their solidarity and support.
-A friend of mine from the Deep Green Resistance Movement was one of those protesters who gave me further details about the situation.
-She prefers to remain anonymous but had this to say about the occupation:
+An anonymous member of the Deep Green Resistance Movement was one of those protesters who gave me further details about the situation:

 “I was on the mainland for the NEB [National Energy Board] meeting about Kinder Morgan’s expansion of the TransCanada pipeline.
 When I got there I was informed that Kinder Morgan wasn’t waiting to gain consent and instead already started drilling for test holes for that expansion.
 So I heard that the [We-Wai-Kay] Hereditary Chief [Geh-Soh-Giliach] and one other already boarded the barge and drill and spent the night.
 The next morning, I decided with a few others to lend support.
 Me and another kayaked over and boarded it as well, bringing food and such.
 That’s when ERT came in heavily armed and removed us.
 When they took us back on land, I told the cops that they didn’t have permits to work.
 The cops claimed they did, but when I asked to see them they refused to show me.
 They detained us for over seven hours because by then the media was informed, (I texted an ally before boarding the barge to call all media) so the media were waiting outside the detachment…but obviously they didn’t want attention drawn, so we were separated in solitary confinement for 7 hours til’ the news media LEFT.
 Also, we had someone filming secretly the whole time.
 Somehow, they knew this when the ERT were taking us back to land and they kept asking by name the person with the footage.
 The person was able to get away and release the footage.
 So they have charged us with mischief, which we don’t think will go through…And because of the media attention they stopped the drilling and removed the barge, so I guess we won the battle for this scenario…I’m assuming there will be more to come though…. industrial civilization is collapsing and things are gonna get worse while the state and the rich try to hold on to power.” – Anonymous from DGR.